-Proportion of owners interest and vot power held by the Consolidated Enti Name of associate Country of incorporation 2013 % 2012 % Webjet Europe Ltd (i) Malta 50 50 Westweb Holdings Limited (ii) British Virgin Islands 100 50 Webjet Singapore Limited (ii) Singapore 100 50 Webjet Hong Kong Limited (ii) Hong Kong 100 50
+Proportion of owners interest and voting power held by the Consolidated Entity Name of accordate 0 2014 2013 Name of associate Country of incorporation % % Webjet Europe Ltd (i) Malta 50 50 Webjet Marketing North America LLC (ii) United States of America 15 50

 - (i) Webjet Operations (Australia) Pty Ltd, a wholly owned subsidiary of Webjet Ltd, holds a 50% interest in Webjet Europe Ltd with World Aviation Services Limited holding the remaining 50% interest.
-Webjet Ltd and the directors of Webjet Ltd do not have the ability to control the operations of Webjet Europe Ltd. The financial year end date of Webjet Europe Ltd is 30 June 2013.
+Webjet Ltd and the directors of Webjet Ltd do not have the ability to control the operations of Webjet Europe Ltd. The financial year end date of Webjet Europe Ltd is 30 June.
 This was the reporting date established when that company was incorporated.
-For the purpose of applying the equity method of accounting, the financial statements of Webjet Europe Ltd for the year ended 30 June 2013 have been used. - (ii) On 30 June 2013, Webjet Ltd acquired the remaining 50% of the issued share capital of Westweb Holdings Ltd, the parent entity of both Webjet Singapore Ltd and Webjet Hong Kong Ltd. As the directors of Webjet Ltd did not have the ability to control the operations of Westweb Holdings Ltd or its subsidiaries prior to full acquisition, they have previously been disclosed as associates.
+For the purpose of applying the equity method of accounting, the financial statements of Webjet Europe Ltd for the year ended 30 June 2014 have been used. - (ii) On 31 December 2013, Webjet USA Holdings LLC (a subsidiary of Webjet Limited) sold a 35% shareholding in Webjet Marketing North America LLC.
+The sale reduced the shareholding in Webjet Marketing North America LLC from 50% to 15% resulting in a loss of control.
+Therefore from 31 December 2013 it is no longer accounted for as a subsidiary, it is now accounted for as an associate.